-Compared to the PCE, the PSE operates on metrics that evolve faster, but that needs to be advertised at a fast rate but only locally, within the Track.
+Compared to the PCE, the PSE operates on metrics that evolve faster, but that need to be advertised at a fast rate but only locally, within the Track.
 The forwarding decision may also change rapidly, but with a scope that is also contained within the Track, with no visibility to the other Tracks and flows in the network.
-This is as opposed to the PCE that needs to observe the whole network, and optimize all the Tracks globally, which can only be done at a slow pace and using long-term statistical metrics, as presented in $\underline{\text{Table}}$ $\underline{\textbf{1}}.$
+This is as opposed to the PCE that must observe the whole network and optimize all the Tracks globally, which can only be done at a slow pace and using long-term statistical metrics, as presented in Table 1.